kddubey/dumpy/README.md

 Decorators which automate some things about docstrings and function annotations.
 They dynamically modify the function's `__doc__` and `__annotations__` attributes, so static code analyzers unfortunately won't reflect the modifications.
-After using these decorates, I realized that I rely a lot on the docstrings that static code analyzers show me.
+After using these decorators, I realized that I rely a lot on the docstrings that static code analyzers show me.
 I assume other users do to.
-So I don't intend on using these decorators.
+So I opted for copy-pasting parts of docstrings instead of using these automations.
 </details>